SAP-samples/teched2025-DT160/exercises/ex2/README.md

 12. The next step is to create a new Skill for our Perplexity API.
 Go to the 'Overview' section of our project, click on 'Create' and then 'Create Joule Skill'.
 <br>![](/exercises/ex2/images/ex2.1-12.png)

-13. Write below description into the Skill.
+13. Write the below description into the Skill.
 <br>![](/exercises/ex2/images/ex2.1-13.png)

 14. Let's first change the Skill Input Parameter in the 'Trigger' tile.
 Click on 'Configure'.
 <br>![](/exercises/ex2/images/ex2.1-14.png)

 15. We call the input parameter 'query', because we want the agent to formulate the relevant search query from the context.
-Click on 'Apply' to go back the Trigger Parameters.
+Click on 'Apply' to go back to the Trigger Parameters.
 <br>![](/exercises/ex2/images/ex2.1-15.png)

 16. In the Skill Outputs section, we define the response from the LLM as the output parameter.
 Click on 'Apply' to save the changes.